 - Explore the coastal trails of Fundy National Park.

 - Visit St. Andrew’s By the Sea – a town you can easily spend a week in.
-Whale watching, golf, kayaking, museums, galleries – all the makings of the quaint town that it is.
+Go whale watching, golf, kayak or take in the museums and galleries.

 - Halifax is the biggest city and one that’s full of history.
 It’s also got more pubs per capita than any other city in Canada.
 Don’t miss the Public Gardens or Point Pleasant Park.